Planning for Equity on the Path to an IPO

 Public Philosophy

-• Ongoing awards: Broad eligibility is maintained, although awards targeted at top performers (40% to 60% of population receiving annually)
+- Ongoing awards: Broad eligibility is maintained, although awards are targeted at top performers, with 40% to 60% of the population receiving grants annually

 When Liquidity is Delayed

-As such, companies that are still private and planning for a future IPO begin to evolve their equity award philosophies to align their award design with more mature companies, understanding that accelerated share appreciation and an unlimited share pool reserve are no longer possible.
+As such, companies that are still private and planning for a future IPO often begin to evolve their equity award philosophies to align with more mature companies, recognizing that accelerated share appreciation, unlimited share pool capacity, and one-size-fits-all option grants may no longer be realistic.
+The objective is to preserve retention value, manage dilution, and maintain flexibility so the program can transition efficiently when a public-company path becomes actionable.

 Another influence on equity design is the ability of participants to “cash out” while the company is still private.
-Many companies use a tender offer, an arrangement where shares are sold to outside investors.
-The prearranged trade at a fixed price provides liquidity for employees while allowing the company to further delay the IPO.
-To learn more about tender offers, check out the NASPP webinar “Private Companies: Understanding and Managing Tender Offers.”
-Although still private the company will begin to adopt “post-IPO” equity design concepts as noted above.
+Even with more constructive IPO conditions, many companies continue to use secondary liquidity or tender offers to bridge timing, address employee expectations, and provide selective liquidity before a public listing.
+A tender offer is an arrangement where shares are sold to outside investors; the prearranged trade at a fixed price provides liquidity for employees while allowing the company to further delay the IPO.
+Although still private, the company may begin to adopt “post-IPO” equity design concepts as noted above.
 Once the company does go public, significant changes to equity award vehicles and opportunities are expected.